A new characterization of (pre)liminary C*-algebras: Some C*-algebra notions

-Let $A$ be a separable C*-algebra.
-The Borel T-structure (T stands for topological) on $\hat{A}$ is the $\sigma $-algebra generated by the open sets in the Jacobson topology, while the Borel M-structure (M stands for Mackey) on $\hat{A}$ is the one induced from the standard Borel structure on $P\left( A\right) $ by the map $P\left( A\right) \rightarrow \hat{A}$ from Lemma \ref{Lemma:Polish-cover}.
+The Borel T-structure (T stands for topological) on $\hat{A}$ is the $\sigma $-algebra generated by the open sets in the Jacobson topology, while the Borel M-structure (M stands for Mackey) on $\hat{A}$ is the one induced from the standard Borel structure on $P\left( A\right) $ by the map $P\left( A\right) \rightarrow \hat{A}$ mapping a pure state $\phi $ to the kernel of the corresponding irreducible representation $\pi _{\phi }$\ \cite[Theorem 4.3.3]{pedersen_algebras_1979}.
 Then we have that the Borel T-structure is weaker than the Borel M-structure, but they coincide (and they are standard) when $A$ is type $I$ \cite[Proposition 6.3.2]{pedersen_algebras_1979}.

 Suppose that $x\in A$.\ Then $x$ defines a lower semi-continuous function $ \check{x}:\mathrm{Prim}\left( A\right) \rightarrow \mathbb{R}$ by $\check{x} \left( J\right) :=\left\Vert x+J\right\Vert _{A/J}$.
 In fact, the Jacobson topology on $\mathrm{Prim}\left( A\right) $ is the weakest topology that makes $\check{x}$ lower semi-continuous for all $x$ in (some countable dense subset of) $A$; see \cite[Section 4.4]{pedersen_algebras_1979}.